erickmerchant/dash-h/README.md

 __{aliases, default, description, multiple, required, type}__

 - aliases: Optional.
 An array of strings, each an alias.
 - default: Optional.
 The default value if none is given.
+Should be in the form {text, value}, but only value is required.
 - description: A short description
 - multiple: Optional.
 A boolean.
 If true then multiple values are accepted.
 - required: Optional.
 A boolean.
 If true it is required.